Nationwide Anti-measles, Rubella Immunization Drive Continues - UrduPoint

 He said that the campaign was being conducted in public and private health facilities, outreach centres as well as educational facilities, for 12 days from November 15 to November 27.

-He said, "WHO is partnering with the Government of Pakistan and supports to ensure that all children get vaccinated against Measles and Rubella.
+He said, "WHO is partnering with the Government of Pakistan and supports to ensure that all children get vaccinated against measles and rubella.
 We appreciate the strong political commitment of the Government of Pakistan towards the measles elimination for the benefit of all children in Pakistan."
-"Today's world is still grappling with the very contagious measles and rubella viruses, none of which has gone away despite being entirely preventable with a simple vaccine," said Ms. Aida Girma, UNICEF Representative in Pakistan.
+"Today's world is still grappling with the very contagious measles and rubella viruses, none of which has gone away despite being entirely preventable with a simple vaccine," said Aida Girma, UNICEF Representative in Pakistan.

 She said, "UNICEF is proud to support the government to ensure that safe, effective vaccines are available and delivered nationwide.
 By working together, we can contribute towards the global eradication of measles and rubella, to the benefit of children in Pakistan and across the world."She said that Pakistan has demonstrated unwavering commitment toward restoring and strengthening immunization services across the country over the past years, with promising results.